 In the long run, the profession will benefit from application of more creativity-sensitive screening of its next generation.
 Otherwise, academic economics risks becoming (or remaining) a group of Top Five plodders putting one foot in front of the other.
-Emphasis on the T5 in sorting talent creates a culture where vitae length rather than the development of a body of coherent and original ideas is most valued.
+Emphasis on the T5 in sorting talent creates a culture where vitae length and publication speed in select journals rather than the development of a body of coherent and original ideas is most valued.
 It incentivizes careerism rather than creative scholarship.